Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/JS-Request.md

 ## Step 2: Configuration

+The following code snippets are required to create and initialize the SDK configuration for the JS.

 ### JS SDK

 The JS script tag is required in the website by downloading or including the following code: